 - Appeals based solely on financial and/or emotional needs without sufficient explanation or documentation will not be approved; i.e. "I need the money" or "I didn't take my classes seriously" and similar reasons are not accepted as extenuating circumstances for an appeal. - Work is not considered a hardship since financial aid is viewed as a supplement to the student's income in order to help reduce the number of hours the average student would have to work. - It is the responsibility of the student to successfully complete all classes enrolled.
 Please remember that dropping a class, failing a class, or withdrawing from a class is a personal decision made by the student.
-Without documentation of extenuating circumstances, appeals will not be approved. - All appeals (including secondary) must be submitted no later than the 10th week of the term for which you are appealing.
-You will be notified by your student redwoods. edu e-mail of the results. - If your appeal is denied and additional information becomes available that was not considered during the initial review, you may appeal the decision by submitting the additional information and/or documentation to the Financial Aid Office.
-The Secondary Appeals Committee will review this appeal. - The Secondary Appeals Committee's decision is final.
+Without documentation of extenuating circumstances, appeals will not be approved.

+If your appeal is denied and additional information becomes available that was not considered during the initial review, you may appeal the decision by submitting the additional information and/or documentation to the Financial Aid Office.
+The Secondary Appeals Committee will review this appeal.
+The Secondary Appeals Committee's decision is final.